Qvanlom/BayesTraitsAssist/README.md

 # BayesTraitsAssist

 IMPORTANT USAGE INFORMATION: (Setup instructions below)
-- This program creates a trees file using saved labels and pulls values from columns
+- This program creates a trees file using saved labels and pulls values from columns.
-- It runs BayesTraits twice per comparison and uploads values to Google Sheets (Results sheet)
+- It runs BayesTraits twice per comparison and uploads values to Google Sheets (Results sheet).
-- Results sheet is cleared of all data if it already exists, save data by relocating it or renaming the Results sheet
+- Results sheet is cleared of all data if it already exists, save data by relocating it or renaming the Results sheet.
 - There are two modes: Run all possible comparisons, or Run specific column comparison.
 For running specific columns, specify the letter of the columns when prompted.

 Requirements:
-- All N/A data points must be replaced with question marks (?)
+- All N/A data points must be replaced with question marks (?).
 - The data must start on column E. Change line 300 in RunProgram.py if otherwise.
 - There must not be gaps between columns.
-- Sheet must be shared with Google Cloud email
+- Sheet must be shared with Google Cloud email.
-- Sheet name must be entered correctly
+- Sheet name must be entered correctly.
+- File names are correct in RunProgram.py lines 10,11,12.

 FIRST TIME SETUP: